-12 Recent evidence and testimony in EB-2022-0200 supported the logical assumption that customers will continue to leave the gas system when they change equipment.
+14 Recent evidence and testimony in EB-2022-0200 supported the logical assumption that customers will continue to leave the gas system when they change equipment.

-13 In its EB-2021-0002 Decision the OEB clarified that program information and incentives are valid either for existing customers or future customers.
+15 In its EB-2021-0002 Decision the OEB clarified that program information and incentives are valid either for existing customers or future customers.
 However, Enbridge continues to fail to promote these to expansion communities since it would decrease project economics (i.e. profitability for Enbridge over energy savings benefits for consumers in the community).

-climate heat pumps14.
-This is not just relevant to this Project, but a chronic systematic issue where natural gas is selectively promoted over all other more cost-effective options15.
-The OEB and Province have been promoting more holistic information to consumers and the fact that Enbridge only distributes natural gas is not a barrier to providing integrated information on energy options and incentives.
+customers does not include the more modern cost-effective options such as cold climate heat pumps16.
+This is not just relevant to this Project, but a chronic systematic issue where natural gas is selectively promoted over all other more cost-effective options17.
+The OEB and Province have been promoting more holistic information to consumers and the fact that Enbridge only distributes natural gas is not a barrier to providing integrated information on energy options and incentives with partners like IESO.